- Comedy Drama

 - Desiree Akhavan

-- Katie Carpenter and Naomi De Pear
+- Katie Carpenter, Naomi De Pear and Desiree Akhavan

 New Yorker Leila is feeling lost in London.
 Recently part of an uber-cool power couple, she's now split from girlfriend Sadie and is struggling to adjust.
 Moving in with a 'stranger off the internet' she soon discovers she's swapped her luxe old life (think: high quality condiments, plus a girlfriend who sorted all of the Life Admin) for a house-share with neurotic novelist Gabe, a British guy whose only ever other female 'flat-mate' was his mum.